teaching-ml/2021/proposal/04_draft_timetable.md

 | 6.00 pm  | Farewell and Next Steps                     | Organizers |
 | 6.30 pm  | End                                         |            |

+The 2020 edition of this workshop was conducted purely virtually.
 During the edition of 2020, we split this agenda into two parts that we delivered within one weeks time difference.
 This separation was well received by participants to not fall victim of zoom fatique.
+We expect that in 2021 we will have to consider following this model.